 CSBD supports the use of Registered Apprenticeship Programs to enhance employment opportunities for job seekers.
 CSBD meets periodically with Atlantic Technical College to discuss additional ways we can partner to expand apprenticeship opportunities.
-CSBD's board of directors has three member representatives from organized labor, including the JATC, all of whom work with us on promoting apprenticeship opportunities.
+CSBD includes all the apprenticeships in Broward County on its ITA List, which is available to job seekers.
+The BWDB has two representatives that provide training in the apprenticeship arena, which helps to enhance the awareness of apprenticeships and their use.